hamzamsalah/hamzamsalah.github.io/my_projects/project18.md

 ### Technologies Used
 - Python (Pandas, NumPy, Scikit-learn, Statsmodels, Plotly, Matplotlib)
-- Jupyter Notebook for analysis and visualization
+- Jupyter Notebook for data analysis and visualization
-- Interactive and static visualizations to explore scheduling patterns
+- Interactive dashboards to explore scheduling patterns and performance trends